 Brachers supports Action Mesothelioma Day 2017

-Brachers was delighted to support an event held in Chatham today to commemorate victims and raise awareness of the asbestos killer disease mesothelioma.
+Brachers is supporting an event to commemorate victims and raise awareness of the asbestos killer disease mesothelioma.
 Statistics show that the Medway area has one of the highest incidence rates in the country of the cancer.

-The event, held at Royal Dockyard Church in Chatham Dockyard, saw a dove release in the presence of the Deputy Mayor of Medway at midday, followed by a public meeting to discuss asbestos issues and victim support.
-Speakers at the event included Professor Anne Bowcock from Imperial College, London, Dr Helen McGee from Hospice in the Weald, John Reeves of the Kent National Union of Teachers, and Jeremy Horton partner at Brachers.
+The event will see a dove release in the presence of the Deputy Mayor of Medway at midday, followed by a public meeting to discuss asbestos issues and victim support.

 Alan McKenna said: